SteveBarnett/Speaker-Workshop/deck.md

 ## Your words 💬

-^ Knowing it gives you confidence, room to improvise.
+^ Knowing your talk gives you confidence and a sense of security This will in turn make you comfortable with improvising

 ---